U.S. Citizenship Act of 2021: Temporary protected status

 Temporary protected status is a humanitarian protection allowing individuals who were present when an armed conflict or disaster occurred in their home countries to remain and work in the US legally until the triggering conditions subside.
 By itself, it currently does not provide any pathway to citizenship or lawful permanent residence, though time spent under TPS is not unlawful presence and does not prevent later applications that are otherwise available.

 The US Citizenship Act would provide TPS beneficiaries and those under Deferred Enforced Departure, a similar humanitarian program, with the ability to obtain permanent residence for themselves, their spouse, and their children, if they have been present in the US continuously since January 1, 2017 and were eligible for TPS or DED on that date.

 Agricultural workers

 Any non-citizen, including those who worked lawfully under the H-2A temporary agricultural worker program, may become a permanent resident if they have performed at least 2,300 hours or 400 days of agricultural labor or services, and meet the general requirements above.
-Agricultural labor or services is as defined under the H2-A program or the Migrant and Seasonal Agricultural Workers Protection Act of 1983.
+Agricultural labor or services is as defined under the H-2A program or the Migrant and Seasonal Agricultural Workers Protection Act of 1983.
 The individuals' spouse and children need not meet the work requirement themselves.